How we select topics

 There are 3 possible decisions:

-- Minor update to align with the updated source guidance
+- Alignment of the quality standard to updated source guidance

 - Full update to reflect: